 This is where Costa Alentejana and Vicentina come into play.
 The whole southwestern coast of the country, comprising mostly the Alentejo region still lies in the shadow of Algarve and is generally overlooked by tourists.

-Yet, it’s characterized by dramatic beaches separated by dramatic cliffs, untouched landscapes and a raw Atlantic essence hard to find elsewhere.
+It’s characterized by dramatic beaches separated by dramatic cliffs, untouched landscapes and a raw Atlantic essence hard to find elsewhere.
 Apart from the kilometers of beaches, there are also a lot of quaint villages, blissful coastal cities and vast natural parks.

 If a summer road trip spend getting to know all these places seems idilic, well… that’s because it is!